-- 1. Pursuant to 43 P.S. § 962.1 of the Pennsylvania Human Relations Act, there is hereby established a Human Relations Commission in and for Newtown Borough (hereinafter referred to as the "Newtown Human Relations Commission" or the "Commission"). - 2.
-The Newtown Human Relations Commission shall consist of no fewer than three and no more than five members, who shall serve overlapping terms of three years each.
+- 1. Pursuant to 43 P.S. § 962.1 of the Pennsylvania Human Relations Act, there is hereby established a Human Relations Commission in and for Newtown Township (hereinafter referred to as the "Newtown Township Human Relations Commission"). - 2.
+The Newtown Township Human Relations Commission shall consist of no fewer than three and no more than five members, who shall serve overlapping terms of three years each.
 There shall be an odd number of members, though the Commission may continue to operate with an even number of members pending appointment of new members, if necessary.
-All members of the Commission shall be appointed by the Borough Council.
-The Commission may elect up to three nonvoting, ex officio members to broaden the diversity that serves on the Commission.
-Members shall be residents of the Borough or individuals who work full-time within Newtown Borough.
-No voting member of the Newtown Human Relations Commission shall hold any office in any political party.
-Members of the Newtown Human Relations Commission shall serve without salary but may be paid expenses incurred in the performance of their duties, as approved by Borough Council.
-Paid staff may be hired, as approved by Borough Council, to assist in the performance of the duties of the Commission. - 3.
+All members of the Commission shall be appointed by the Board of Supervisors.
+The Commission may elect up to three non-voting, ex officio members to broaden the diversity that serves on the Commission.
+Members shall be residents of the Township or individuals who work full-time within Newtown Township.
+No voting member of the Newtown Township Human Relations Commission shall hold any office in any political party.
+Members of the Newtown Township Human Relations Commission shall serve without salary but may be paid expenses incurred in the performance of their duties, as approved by the Board of Supervisors.
+Paid staff may be hired, as approved by the Board of Supervisors, to assist in the performance of the duties of the Commission. - 3.
 One of the Commission's members shall be appointed as the Chairperson of the Commission by the members of the Commission.
-The Chairperson will be responsible for setting Commission meetings, coordinating with the Newtown Borough Secretary regarding received complaints and answers, and generally ensuring that the duties of the Commission are fulfilled.
+The Chairperson will be responsible for setting Commission meetings, coordinating with the Newtown Township Manager regarding received complaints and answers, and generally ensuring that the duties of the Commission are fulfilled.
 The Chairperson may delegate responsibility for Commission duties to specific Commissioners or to paid staff, if applicable. - 4.
-Borough Council hereby grants to the Borough Human Relations Commission all of the powers necessary to the execution of its duties (as set forth below), provided that those powers shall not exceed those exercised by the Pennsylvania Human Relations Commission under the Pennsylvania Human Relations Act.
+The Board of Supervisors hereby grants to the Newtown Township Human Relations Commission all of the powers necessary for the execution of its duties (as set forth below), provided that those powers shall not exceed those exercised by the Pennsylvania Human Relations Commission under the Pennsylvania Human Relations Act. - 5.
+Members of the Commission shall, as soon after their appointment as practical, attend such training and education seminars or sessions as deemed necessary to acquaint themselves with the functioning of the Commission under this Ordinance, as well as the terms, conditions and provisions of the Pennsylvania Human Relations Act, and the operation of the Pennsylvania Human Relations Commission.
+Such training and education shall be as directed by the Chairperson and shall be performed in conjunction with the state Human Relations Commission.

-§ 97.6.
-Procedures; Expanded Procedures.
+§1-1606.
+Procedures: Expanded Procedures.